Digital and technologies

 The recovery plan is therefore a good thing because it has helped to save European economies, but it must now be used to make transformational investments, to understand the importance of analysing the composition of public spending, to look into the governance of policies and accept the introduction of performance criteria.

-: When analysing the European recovery plans, it is clear that they remain national and that the amounts are, on the whole, limited compared to the American recovery plan and the massive infrastructure investment requirements in certain countries: Germany, Italy, etc. It is true that financing is being partially pooled at European level.
+C. A.: When analysing the European recovery plans, it is clear that they remain national and that the amounts are, on the whole, limited compared to the American recovery plan and the massive infrastructure investment requirements in certain countries: Germany, Italy, etc. It is true that financing is being partially pooled at European level.
 Moreover, many recovery plans have the same objectives, notably in terms of energy transition or the modernisation of infrastructures.
 However, each country still has its own national policy and strategy.
 Europe should move towards more coordination and define major priorities, and not only embody a Europe of budgetary discipline.
 There should be an ambitious common policy, for example in the health sector or in the field of energy.
 At present, there is no European "energy mix", and national energy mixes are far from achieving convergence.
 It is towards these common and ambitious industrial policies that the European Union should concentrate its efforts.
 The words of Robert Schuman, who emphasised the importance of "concrete achievements" to advance the European project, are more relevant than ever.